syncfusion-content/fileformat-docs/FileFormat/DocIO/Security.md

 {% highlight vbnet %}
 VB

-'Open a Word document
+'Opens a Word document

 Dim document As New WordDocument("Template.docx")

-'Set the protection with password and it allow only modify the form fields type
+'Sets the protection with password and it allows only to modify the form fields type

 document.Protect(ProtectionType.AllowOnlyFormFields, "password")

-'Save the Word document
+'Saves the Word document

 document.Save("Protection.docx", FormatType.Docx)